-Dr. Peter O'Donnell gave a presentation titled "A Genomic Prescribing System (GPS) for Clinical Implementation of Germline Pharmacogenomics (PGx)" at the 74th Annual Meeting of the Japanese Cancer Society in October 2015.
+Dr. Peter O'Donnell gave a presentation titled "A Genomic Prescribing System (GPS) for Clinical Implementation of Germline Pharmacogenomics (PGx)" at the 74th Annual Meeting of the Japanese Cancer Society.
 The talk focused on the use of pharmacogenomics in Oncology.

 Center for Personalized Therapeutics programmer Keith Danahey presented an abstract at the AMIA 2015 Joint Summits on Translational Science focusing on the implementation of the Genomic Prescribing System.
 Co-authors include Dr. Samuel Volchenbaum, Dr. Mark Ratain, and Dr. Peter O'Donnell.